13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 Cubic Mini replied, “The Grizzly offers a roaster!
 This is a DIY cast iron built plate!?”

-So if you’re reasonably handy, you can even fashion your own stove top accessories.
+So, if you’re reasonably handy, you can even fashion your stove top accessories.

 You can check out the GRIZZY Roaster here, but you don’t need it to cook well on these mini stoves.
-Just remove the guard and there’s room for small pots and pans.
+Remove the guard, and there’s room for small pots and pans.

 About the CB-7200 Roaster, they say:

-By using this roaster, you are saving energy and reducing condensation output.
-Made exclusively for the Grizzly Stove CB-1210.”
+This roaster saves energy and reduces condensation output.
+It is made exclusively for the Grizzly Stove CB-1210.”

 You can’t use this accessory on the CUB.